-The PKO Bank Polski SA Group conducts business activities as part of segments offering specific products and services addressed to specific groups of customers.
-The manner in which the business areas are divided ensures consistency with the sales management model and offers the customers a comprehensive offer comprising both traditional banking products and more complex investment products.
-In 2014, changes were made to the functioning of the existing segments: the corporate area and the investment area, which were combined into one corporate and investment segment.
-These changes were aimed at further improving the quality of service for corporate customers and financial institutions, including extending the range of services and products offered and, consequently, ensuring the provision of comprehensive services.
-Currently, the Group conducts its business activities as part of the retail segment and the corporate and investment segment.
+PKO Bank Polski SA conducts business activities as part of segments offering specific products and services addressed to specific groups of customers.
+The manner in which the business areas are divided ensures consistency with the sales management model and offering the customers a comprehensive product mix comprising both traditional banking products and more complex investment products.
+In 2014, changes to the functioning of the existing segments were made: the corporate area and the investment segments, which were combined into one corporate and investment segments.
+These changes were aimed at further improving of the service quality for corporate customers and financial institutions, including extending the range of services and products offered and, consequently, ensuring the provision of comprehensive services.
+At present, the Bank conducts its business activities as part of the retail segment and the corporate and investment segment.